billahdotdev/Learn-React/README.md

 4. State: State is used to manage data that changes over time within a component.
 Unlike props, state is managed within the component and can be updated using the setState method (in class components) or the useState hook (in functional components).

+5. Lifecycle Methods: Lifecycle methods are special methods in class components that allow you to run code at specific points in a component's lifecycle (e.g., componentDidMount, componentDidUpdate, componentWillUnmount).

+6.
 # Before React
 >&bull; Solid Foundation: Before diving into React, ensure you have a good grasp of HTML, CSS, and JavaScript (including ES6 features).
 >